 The 1990s saw something of an improvement if not a return to the fame he once had in the 1970s.
 He received his first Emmy nomination for his musical work for the television show Brooklyn Bridge.
 Later he won his first Emmy for a Barbra Streisand special.
 He also received a Tony nomination for music in a musical version of The Goodbye Girl.

-Currently, he is Principal Pops Conductor for the Pittsburgh Symphony Orchestra, the Buffalo Philharmonic Orchestra the National Symphony Orchestra (the first person to hold this position)and the San Diego Symphony.
+He was Principal Pops Conductor for the Pittsburgh Symphony Orchestra, the Buffalo Philharmonic Orchestra the National Symphony Orchestra (the first person to hold this position)and the San Diego Symphony.